 The salary of Dr. Marangos is reviewed periodically by the Compensation Committee in light of his accomplishments in furthering the growth of the Company and the salaries paid to chief executive officers of comparable companies.
 The employment agreement for the Chief Executive Officer allows for the payment of an annual bonus in the sole discretion of the Compensation Committee, based upon the annual performance evaluation for such officer.
-While the Company and Dr. Marangos met most of their goals and objectives for the 1997 fiscal year, the Compensation Committee determined that the Company was not in a position to pay Dr. Marangos a cash bonus.
-For this same reason, the Company has not yet instituted a cash bonus plan for the Company's other executive officers.
+While the Company and Dr. Marangos met most of their goals and objectives for the 1998 fiscal year, the Compensation Committee determined that the Company was not in a position to pay Dr. Marangos a cash bonus.
+However, as discussed previously the Committee did increase the salary of Dr. Marangos and in connection therewith, extended his employment agreement.
+Subsequent to July 31, 1998, the Company instituted a plan for certain of the Company's other executive officers whereby they would receive cash bonuses or additional stock option grants upon the achievement of certain milestone events.